 NATURAL IMMUNITY FUNDAMENTALS (NIF Class) with Dr. Tetyana Obukhanych

 Want to gain science-based perspective on natural immunity?
-Join BBCH to take the NIF class, pre-recorded by Dr. Tetyana Obukhanych, Ph.D. as a 6-part lecture series.
-For NIF lecture topics and free viewing of the first NIF lecture, please visit
+Join BBCH to have access to the NIF class, pre-recorded by Dr. Tetyana Obukhanych, Ph.D. as a 6-part lecture series.
+For NIF lecture topics and free viewing of one of the NIF lectures,

 LIVE Q&A SESSIONS

 Dr. Tetyana Obukhanych holds monthly Q&A sessions via zoom.
 Access to these private meetings is included with your BBCH membership subscription.

 As a BBCH member, you will have access to BBCH Archive, a collection of slideshows, recordings, and other resources from past BBCH HOUR events, including peer-reviewed STUDIES relevant to re-assessing the risks, benefits, or necessity of common

 Have you been bullied by a doctor over health care choices you carefully made for your child?
 You are not alone.
 BBCH welcomes its members to the FORUM to share experiences and peaceful solutions to medical bullying.